Cuba: Political readjustments (1991–present)

-Effective 14 January 2013, Cuba ended the requirement established in 1961 that any citizens who wished to travel abroad were required to obtain an expensive government permit and a letter of invitation.
+In 2013 Cuba ended the requirement established in 1961 that any citizens who wished to travel abroad were required to obtain an expensive government permit and a letter of invitation.
 In 1961 the Cuban government had imposed broad restrictions on travel to prevent the mass emigration of people after the 1959 revolution; it approved exit visas only on rare occasions.
-Requirements were simplified: Cubans need only a passport and a national ID card to leave; and they are allowed to take their young children with them for the first time.
-However, a passport costs on average five months' salary.
-Observers expect that Cubans with paying relatives abroad are most likely to be able to take advantage of the new policy.
 In the first year of the program, over 180,000 left Cuba and returned.

-As of December 2014, talks with Cuban officials and American officials, including President Barack Obama, resulted in the release of Alan Gross, fifty-two political prisoners, and an unnamed non-citizen agent of the United States in return for the release of three Cuban agents currently imprisoned in the United States.
-Additionally, while the embargo between the United States and Cuba was not immediately lifted, it was relaxed to allow import, export, and certain limited commerce.
+Talks with American officials, including President Barack Obama, resulted in the 2014 release of Alan Gross, 52 political prisoners, and an unnamed non-citizen agent of the United States in return for the release of three Cubans who had been convicted of espionage in the United States.
+The embargo between the United States and Cuba was relaxed to allow import, export, and certain limited commerce.

-Raúl Castro stepped down from the presidency on 19 April 2018, and Miguel Díaz-Canel was elected president of the State Council by the National Assembly following parliamentary elections.
+Raúl Castro stepped down from the presidency in 2018, and Miguel Díaz-Canel was elected president of the State Council by the National Assembly following parliamentary elections.
 Raúl Castro remained the First Secretary of the Communist Party and retained broad authority, including oversight over the president.

 Cuba approved a new constitution in 2019.
-The optional vote attracted 84.4% of eligible voters.
-90% of those who voted approved the new constitution, and 9% opposed it.
-The new constitution states that the Communist Party is the only legitimate political party, describes access to health and education as fundamental rights, imposes presidential term limits, enshrines the right to legal representation upon arrest, recognizes private property, and strengthens the rights of multinationals investing with the state.
-Any form of discrimination harmful to human dignity is banned under the new constitution.
+The optional vote attracted 84.4% of eligible voters; 90% of those who voted approved the constitution, and 9% opposed it.
+The constitution states that the Communist Party is the only legitimate political party, describes access to health and education as fundamental rights, imposes presidential term limits, enshrines the right to legal representation upon arrest, recognizes private property, and strengthens the rights of multinationals investing with the state.
+Any form of discrimination harmful to human dignity is banned under the constitution.

-On 12 January 2021, then-U.S. President Donald Trump added Cuba to the State Sponsors of Terrorism list, implementing a new series of economic sanctions on the country.
-Raúl Castro announced at the Eighth Congress of the Communist Party of Cuba, which began on 16 April 2021, that he was retiring as first secretary of the Communist Party.
-His successor, Miguel Díaz-Canel, was voted in on 19 April.